xrdocs-staging/design/_blogs/2025-10-01-cst-routed-optical-4_0.md

 The 4.0 release introduces enhanced versions of the Routed Optical Networking automation components.

+### Crosswork Network Controller 7.1

+CNC 7.1 acts as the IP controller in the solution.
+CNC 7.1 now includes baseline template functionality used for single port configuration of coherent optics and the QDD-OLS pluggable amplifier.
+CNC also includes specific coherent optic performance monitoring and threshold alerting.

+More information on CNC 7.2 can be found at the following URL:

+### Crosswork Hierarchical Controller 11.0

+Crosswork HCO is the multi-layer management application used to operate and assure IP and optical networks utilizing both traditional technologies as well as Routed Optical Networking.
+In RON 4.0 HCO 11.0 brings additional capabilities with support for managing circuits crossing SSON NCS 2000 networks utilizing NCS2K 11.x software managed by EPNM.
+HCO 11.0 also brings additional integration with Crosswork Network Controller simplifying deployment.
+All IP network information is learned from CNC 7.2 and no longer requires direct to router adapters.

 ### Cisco Optical Site Manager 25.1.1

 Cisco Optical Site Manager (COSM) is an embedded XR application used to manage